 Personal Protective Equipment

-During blood collection, PPE is essential for the security of both phlebotomists and their patients.
+During blood collection, PPE is necessary for the security of both phlebotomists and their patients.
 This includes gloves, gowns, masks as well as eye protection.
-All intended to form a barrier between healthcare professionals and any potentially infectious materials that may be present in relation to this procedure.
-It’s necessary for those involved with these activities to stick strictly to protocols when it comes the use of personal protective equipment – from correctly putting on/removing items through proper disposal after usage are needed steps towards ensuring there is minimal risk during each blood draw event while also offering safety assurance against contamination risks.
+All are intended to form a barrier between healthcare professionals and any potentially infectious materials that may be present concerning this procedure.
+Adhering strictly to protocols for the use, proper disposal, and correct handling of PPE is crucial to minimize risks during blood draws and ensure safety against contamination.

 Proper Needle Disposal